 Toni Morrison, Whose Soaring Novels Were Rooted In Black Lives, Dies At 88

 When Toni Morrison received her Nobel Prize in Literature in 1993, her remarks began with a reflection on the phrase once upon a time.
 In her signature, measured cadence, Morrison told the Swedish Academy she believed these were some of the first words we remember from our childhoods.

-She was 88.
+Morrison, who was 88, died Monday night at Montefiore Medical Center in New York, according to her publisher, Penguin Random House.
+Morrison's family, in a statement released by the publisher, said she died "following a short illness" and surrounded by loved ones.

+"She was an extremely devoted mother, grandmother, and aunt who reveled in being with her family and friends.
+The consummate writer who treasured the written word, whether her own, her students or others, she read voraciously and was most at home when writing," her family said.
+"Although her passing represents a tremendous loss, we are grateful she had a long, well lived life."

-Morrison died Monday night at Montefiore Medical Center in New York, according to her publisher Penguin Random House.
-Her work focused on African-American life and culture, and she dominated an industry in which depictions of black life were often limited and rooted in stereotype.
+Morrison's work focused on African American life and culture, and she dominated an industry in which depictions of black life were often limited and rooted in stereotype.

-Her masterwork, Beloved, was awarded the Pulitzer Prize for Fiction in 1988.
+Her masterwork, Beloved, was a "once upon a time" based in bloody truth.
+Its real-life inspiration was Margaret Garner, a woman who escaped slavery and attempted to kill herself and her children — her 2-year-old daughter died — rather than be captured and returned to a plantation.
+Beloved was awarded the Pulitzer Prize for Fiction in 1988.
 A decade later, Oprah Winfrey produced and starred in a movie based on the book.

 Morrison was 56 when Beloved was published in 1987, but she'd been living with stories since childhood.
 Born Chloe Wofford, she grew up with tales being told all around her in her hometown of Lorain, Ohio.
 Her grandparents, like millions of blacks, left the segregated South for the North, during the Great Migration.